 In addition to checking information about a company via Companies House, you may wish to do a general internet search for customer feedback, articles and industry reviews of services or products, social media posts, and any news reports about the company or the people associated with it.
 This will enable you to gain a better understanding of the company that you are curious about.

 Using Companies House Service

-Launched in 2015, as Companies House Beta service, it is now simply called Companies House Service and is very easy to use and completely free of charge.
-This online facility allows you to search over 3 million companies on the UK register at the click of a button.
+Launched in 2015 as Companies House Beta service, this online facility is now simply called Companies House Service.
+It is very easy to use, completely free of charge, and allows you to search over 3 million companies on the UK register at the click of a button.